 - New York Book Editors – This is a terrific service run by a friend of mine that connects authors with editors who have a minimum level of previous publishing experience at major publishers and/or literary agencies.
 (Full disclosure: affiliate link)

-- Reedsy – This is a database of freelance professionals with many good editors, though you need to do your research on the individual editors because experience levels vary widely.
+- Reedsy – This is a database of freelance professionals with many good editors, though you really seriously need to do your research on the individual editors because experience levels vary widely and there are editors on there who frankly don’t really know what they’re doing.
+I also no longer recommend Reedsy as I do not believe they have good policies toward the freelancers on their platform.

 How much does editing cost?